 This page provides supplementary information on common visa requirements for applicants in Cambodia.
 Further information is available on the Home Affairs website by following the links to Help and Support >> Meeting Our Requirements.

 Before submitting your application, you should check any other specific requirements for the visa you are applying for.

 The Visa Application Charge (VAC) is the amount of money you must pay for your visa application.
 The cost of visas changes from time to time.
 The cost of your visa is dependent on the date we receive your application.
 For current visa pricing in AUD, go to the current visa pricing table.

 To estimate the cost of your visa fees and charges in USD, go to Visa Pricing Estimator.

 We will not process your application until we receive your payment.

 If you apply online, you can pay through ImmiAccount.
 All online payments are charged in AUD and a credit card surcharge may apply.
 Paying online is the safest and fastest way to pay.

-If you apply using a paper-based application, you will need to pay in cash (USD) at the AVAC.
+If you apply using a paper-based application, please see: How to Pay.

 Biometrics (facial and fingerprints) is collected from visa applicants of any nationality who are in Cambodia at the time of making a visa application to enter Australia, unless they are excluded or exempted from the programme.
 Further information can be found at Meeting our requirements > Biometrics.